bpmn-io/bpmn.io/src/blog/2018/004-dmn-js-2-0-0-alpha1.md

 </div>

-With the new modeless approach follows four general guidelines:
+The new modeless approach follows four general guidelines:

 * Always allow direct editing.
 * Offer help in an unobtrusive manner.